learn-co-curriculum/java-generics/README.md

 We will run into situations where we might want to apply the same logic to objects regardless of their type.
 For example, imagine that we want to create a method that prints a list of the elements in an array.
-I could have the following code:
+We could have the following code:

 ```java